sojuker/sojuker.github.io/_posts/2017-03-08-reading-es6-spec.md

 #### 8.1.1.4 Global Environment Records

-A global Environment Record is used to represent the outer most scope that is shared by all of the ECMAScript Script elements that are processed in a common Realm.
+A `global Environment Record` is used to represent the outer most scope that is shared by all of the ECMAScript Script elements that are processed in a common Realm.
 A global Environment Record provides the bindings for built-in globals, properties of the global object, and for all top-level declarations that occur within a Script.

 A global Environment Record is logically a single record but it is specified as a composite encapsulating an object Environment Record and a declarative Environment Record.

 The object Environment Record has as its base object the global object of the associated Realm.
-This global object is the value returned by the global Environment Record’s GetThisBinding concrete method.
+This global object is the value returned by the global Environment Record’s GetThisBinding method.
 The object Environment Record component of a global Environment Record contains the bindings for all built-in globals and all bindings introduced by a FunctionDeclaration, GeneratorDeclaration, or VariableStatement contained in global code.

 The bindings for all other ECMAScript declarations in global code are contained in the declarative Environment Record component of the global Environment Record.

 Properties may be created directly on a global object.